How to clean Metal Coffee filter

 2. Weekly Deep Cleaning: It’s recommended to give your reusable filter a more thorough cleaning once a week or every few uses.
 This involves soaking the filter in a solution of warm water and mild detergent for a few minutes, then gently scrubbing with a soft brush or sponge to remove any stubborn residue.
 Rinse thoroughly afterwards to ensure no soap residue remains.

 3. Monthly Maintenance: Additionally, consider performing monthly maintenance to keep your reusable filter in optimal condition.
-This may involve soaking the filter in water and white vinegar to dissolve mineral deposits or using a specialized coffee equipment cleaning solution.
+This may involve soaking the filter in water and white vinegar to dissolve mineral deposits or using a specialised coffee equipment cleaning solution.

 4. Visual Inspection: Regardless of frequency, it’s essential to visually inspect your reusable filter regularly for signs of wear, tear, or damage.
 Suppose you notice any deterioration, such as holes or fraying in cloth filters or corrosion in metal filters.
 In that case, it’s time to replace the filter to maintain the quality of your coffee.